Has anyone ever asked you what your long term goals are?

-That’s where the importance of short term goals comes into play.
+And that’s where the importance of short term goals comes into play.

-Short Term Goals — What Are They and Why Are They Necessary?
+Short-Term Goals — What Are They and Why Are They Necessary?

 When planning the execution of a long term goal, it helps to break the process down into small, bite-sized chunks called milestones.